microsoft/react-native-windows-samples/docs/hermes.md

 ### Known limitations

-- Hermes is not yet supported when using C# projects
-- Hermes debugger is not yet supported
+- CPU Sampling profiler is not yet supported
-- Enabling Hermes leads to a very large download on initial build.
-This will become smaller in the future
 - Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI 3
 - The binary for Hermes is not yet signed by Microsoft
 - Debug builds of an app that uses Hermes are very slow